 An S-Corporation is required to file its own tax return every year – Form 1120S.
 However, the S-Corporation pays no income tax, rather, the income or loss is passed through to each shareholder/member via a Schedule K-1 in proportion to their percentage ownership.

 In the case of a single-member LLC, all the profit and loss would go to the sole member.
 The income is then taxed on each individual’s tax return.

 What are the Benefits of Being an S-Corporation?

 There are two primary benefits to electing S-Corporation status.
-The first one is more beneficial to an S-Corporation with one or just a few members, all of whom are actively involved in the day to day management of the business.
-The second one benefits all shareholder/members.
+The first one is more beneficial to an S-Corporation with one or just a few members, all of whom are actively involved in the day-to-day management of the business.
+The second one benefits all shareholders/members.

 From the example above: Gross Revenue: $100,000 Expenses: ($50,000) Net income from the business: $50,000

 The sole member of an S-Corporation would add the $50,000 in net income to the other income they might have and pay income taxes on that amount.
 But the sole member does not pay self-employment tax of approximately 15% over and above the normal income tax.If this sounds too good to be true, it is.
 The IRS is aware of this situation and has determined that the owner must take a reasonable salary in order to capture some self-employment taxes.

 Revising the example: Gross Revenue: $100,000 Salary: ($20,000) Expenses: ($50,000) Net income from the business: $30,000

 The sole member of an S-Corporation would add the $30,000 in net income from the S-Corporation and $20,000 from the salary reported to them on a W-2 (so that Medicare and Social Security have been deducted and matched by the S-Corporation), a total still of $50,000, to the other income they might have and pay income taxes on that amount.